Schools told to bring back on-site Covid testing after Christmas holidays

 “Protective measures in place continue to strike a balance between managing transmission risk with testing, hygiene, ventilation and vaccines, and we encourage any eligible young people who haven’t yet had the vaccine to consider using the Christmas break to do so.”

-The email to school leaders arrived within hours of the health secretary telling the House of Commons that the new B1.1.529 variant, later named Omicron by the World Health Organisation, was of “huge international concern”.
+The email to school leaders arrived within hours of the health secretary telling the House of Commons that the new B1.1.529 variant, later named omicron by the World Health Organisation, was of “huge international concern”.

 Mr Javid told MPs that the variant contained an “unusually large number of mutations” and had first been discovered in a traveller to Hong Kong from southern Africa.
-It “may be more transmissible than the Delta variant”, he warned.
+It “may be more transmissible than the delta variant”, he warned.

 Join our new commenting forum